Ask a Local

 Q: What hours does the blowhole operate?

 A: Mondays/Tuesdays 8am-10am and 1pm until…, no just kidding!
 It’s a natural attraction, and is open 24/7 every day of the year.
+If you’d like to know more, we’ve got some handy facts here.

 Q: What if the Blowhole isn’t “blowing”?